 4. All challenges made by companies and/or competitors shall be filed together with a check (see below for amount), made payable to the Council of Better Business Bureaus, Inc., as a filing fee to help defray some of the administrative costs associated with the advertising review process.

-(i) CBBB National Partner Filing Fees – Competitive challenges submitted to NAD by CBBB National Partners shall be filed with a check, made payable to the Council of Better Business Bureaus, Inc., in the amount of $5,000.
+(i) CBBB Corporate Partner Filing Fees - Competitive challenges before NAD by CBBB National Partners shall be filed together with a check, made payable to the Council of Better Business Bureaus, Inc., in the amount of $15,000.

-(ii) Non-CBBB National Partner Filing Fees – Competitive challenges submitted to NAD by businesses that are not CBBB Corporate Partners shall be filed with a check, made payable to the Council of Better Business Bureaus, Inc., for:
+(ii) Non-Corporate Partner Filing Fees – Competitive challenges before NAD by companies that are not National Partners of the CBBB shall be filed together with a check, made payable to the Council of Better Business Bureaus, Inc., for: